 Many people prefer laying their boards in alignment with the longest wall of the room.

-If you are installing laminate flooring over a wooden subfloor, install them at an angle of 90° to the existing wooden boards because this will give you a little extra stability.
+If you are installing laminate flooring over a wooden subfloor, install it at an angle of 90° to the existing wooden boards, which will give you a little extra stability.

 straight.